johnwee1/insta_uploader/backend/readme.md

-# InstaUploader
+# InstaUploader (Service)

-A script that accelerates confessions into your Instagram feed.
+A script that accelerates confessions into your Instagram feed to be run as a service.

-## Features
+## Features (Docke)
 - Image based on message content
-- AI-powered chat filtering using g4f with adjustable prompt
+- LLM filtering
-- Integrate directly with Google Sheets
 - Upload to Instagram!

 ### How to run locally